nwah/bonkem/README.md

 RUN"D:BONKEM.BAS"
 ```

+**NOTE**: There are two versions of the disk image.
+The main one is tuned for Altirra BASIC's GOTO speed, while the `-hardware.atr` version is tuned for stock Atari BASIC on a real Atari.

 ## How to play
 - Press `RETURN` to begin
 - When the mole pops up, hit the corresponding key on your keyboard to bonk 'em